-The call for applications for 2019 intake is now open.
+The call for applications for 2019 intake is now closed.

-Interested applicants can begin to prepare the following:
+Interested applicants (for 2020 intake) can begin to prepare the following:

 - A letter motivating your suitability for this scholarship (no longer than one page)

 - A concept note or research proposal for your proposed study (no word limit)

 - Identify three academic references, one of which must be your Masters supervisor

 - Collate a copy of ALL your tertiary (undergraduate and postgraduate) academic records (transcripts) AND certificates.
 Please scan and save these documents as one file.

 - Provide proof of competency in English; i.e. English language proficiency test results or publications written in English